Malibu, California: In popular culture

 The MTV reality show Buzzin' starring Shwayze and Cisco Adler is mostly filmed in Malibu, at locations including Westward Beach, Malibu Courthouse, Pacific Coast Highway, Point Dume Trailer Park, Malibu Inn, and the outside of PC Greens.

 There are also many music videos filmed on Malibu's beaches.
 In 1998, the alternative rock band Hole shot the video for the song "Malibu" at the Matador Beach.
 Mariah Carey's video for her 2009 single H.A.T.E.U. was filmed there.
 American singer Nick Lachey's video for his 2006 single "I Can't Hate You Anymore" from the What's Left Of Me album, was filmed at the place on June 27, 2006, before Lachey's divorce from the American singer-actress Jessica Simpson became final three days later after its release.
 Selena Gomez's "Love You Like a Love Song" video was partly filmed in Malibu.
 Music videos for "Survivor" by Destiny's Child, "If It's Lovin' That You Want" by Rihanna, "Sunshine" by Lil Flip, "Natural" by S Club 7, "Feel It Boy" by Beenie Man featuring Janet Jackson, "You're Still the One" by Shania Twain, and many others were filmed on Westward Beach.
-Linda Ronstadt who lived in the Colony is photographed in front of her home for her 1976 Grammy award-winning album Hasten Down the Wind.
+Linda Ronstadt, who lived in the Colony, is photographed in front of her home for her 1976 Grammy award-winning album Hasten Down the Wind.
 Girls Aloud filmed their video "Call the Shots" on the beach at Malibu.
 In 1999, Britney Spears shot the video for the song "Sometimes" directed by Nigel Dick on the pier at Paradise Cove.
 Also in late 1998, Madonna shot her video for "The Power of Good-Bye" near Silver Top mansion.
 The music videos for "Lost" by American band Maroon 5 and "Somebody to You", from British band The Vamps featuring Demi Lovato were both filmed on Malibu Beach.
-One Direction's video "What Makes You Beautiful " on July 11, 2011, and Watermelon Sugar filmed on January 30, 2020, by Harry Styles (One Direction's member).
+One Direction's video "What Makes You Beautiful" on July 11, 2011, and Watermelon Sugar filmed on January 30, 2020, by Harry Styles.

-Local media

-Pepperdine University's TV-32 is fed on Educational-access television cable TV channel 32, and was previously on channel 26.

-Broadcast radio stations licensed for Malibu include FM booster station KPFK-FM1 for 90.7 KPFK Los Angeles.
-92.7 KYRA, Thousand Oaks, has a booster KLSI-FM1 with a city of license of "Malibu Vista".

-Malibu has three local newspapers: The Malibu Times, founded in 1946, the Malibu Surfside News, and Pepperdine University's student newspaper, the Graphic.

-There are also three magazines in Malibu: Malibu Arts Journal, Malibu Magazine, and Malibu Times Magazine and "Malibu Biz".